baconpaul/sample-creator/README.md

     - store the path used in the patch
 - Engine / Rendering
     - Impl RR strategy, velocity strategy engine side
-    - Better midi note division strategy - more centered rather than so one sided
     - "Drone Mode" - what is it and how would it work?.
 I like the idea of cut in half and add fades but controlling that is tricky
     - Loop Points - should we do something?